Work for Impact BlogAll Categories

 Additionally, some writers offer bespoke and unique services beyond traditional writing services, such as editing and updating pre-written copy and even market research and analysis in some cases.

-Types of Writing Work to consider when hiring freelance writers
+Types of Writing Work to consider when hiring independent writers

 After knowing what kind of writing you are looking for to hire freelance writers, there are many ways to engage each writer in a working agreement.
 Here are two main types of arrangement: